RustFestEU/blog.rustfest.eu/_posts/2018-11-14-impl-days-rome.md

 Attendance to the `impl Days` is included in your RustFest Rome ticket.
 You can <a href="https://ti.to/asquera-event-ug/rustfest-rome-2018/">buy your RustFest Rome ticket here</a>.

-# Our Friends at Crypttape
+# Our Friends at Cryptape

 We are excited to have Cryptape sponsor us for the first time in Rome!